 National authorities competent for heritage protection, policymakers, enforcement authorities, art market, research communities.

-The initiative has four main components:
+The initiative has 3 components:

 The adoption of a regulation on imports of cultural goods into the EU will strengthen Europe’s ability to combat the illicit trade in cultural goods.